A Place to Go, A Time to Grow

 Creative Play

-Children are encouraged to follow their own initiative and imagination while using a variety of natural toys and materials.
+Children are encouraged to follow their own initiative and vivid imaginations, utilizing a rich variety of natural, unformed toys and raw materials.

 Outdoor Play

-The class will share outdoor play through all seasons and weather of the year.
-Children swing, dig, build forts - all of their own free will.
-Gardening, nature walks, and woodworking are additional activities introduced outdoors.
+Embracing nature through all seasons and weather, children swing, dig, and build forts of their own free will.
+Outdoor time also introduces gardening, nature walks, and basic woodworking.

 Circle Time

-The class is brought together for storytelling, puppetry, as well as group songs, verses, and movement.
+The entire class gathers as a community to experience storytelling, puppetry, group songs, verses, and rhythmic movement.

 Healthy, Organic Snacks